Maximum impact – whichever performance you choose

 The scenes featuring the members of the animal cast have also been enhanced for 2017.
 Not only will you witness extraordinary displays of horsemanship, the performance of the horses themselves has been elevated thanks to the highly technical agility training overseen by Eleven Arches’ Head of Cavalry, international eventer, Anna Warnecke.
 The horses will be joined on stage by fleecy, furry and feathered friends; you’ll see the ever-expanding gaggle of geese, and, after a successful lambing season, we now have a much larger flock of Texel sheep.
 Making their debut this year are a donkey, three goats and a Durham Shorthorn ox.

-Finally, to ensure Kynren’s second season starts with a bang and to celebrate the opening night, there will be extra treats exclusive to the Première – a FREE audience participation goodie bag for everyone and bonus firework features added throughout the show!
+Finally, to ensure Kynren’s second season starts with a bang, and to celebrate our opening night, there are extra treats in store exclusive to The Première, with a free goodie bag for every visitor, live music courtesy of the Spennymoor and Ferryhill colliery bands as you arrive and additional firework features throughout the show.